DefangLabs/defang-docs/docs/01-Intro.md

 ### **Details**

 The DOP provides a unified experience to develop, deploy, run, observe, and optimize your cloud applications.
-The DOP includes following:
+The DOP includes the following:

 - Support for various types of applications: Web services and APIs, mobile app backends, ML services, etc.
 - Support for your programming language of choice: Node.js, Python, Golang, etc.